jasim/jsfoo-talk-learning-to-learn-reason/main.md

 But how is that an improvement over Javascript?
 We can write Javascript in a similar manner - with pure functions everywhere, and just an outer shell for all the I/O. That's essentially functional programming, and that's pretty nice.

-But Reason is not only "functional", it is also "typed", and the types guarantees something:
+But Reason is not only "functional", it is also "typed", and the types guarantee something:

 :::

 ----

-# Perfection
+## Perfection

 The perfect computer program --